 The upper level of the exosphere is the furthest point from Earth that is still influenced by gravity.
 This size, however, will be halfway to the moon and is only considered valid in a technical sense.
 As a result, scientists disagree about the actual boundaries of the exosphere.

-The geocorona is the name given to the portion of the exosphere visible from Earth.
+The geocorona is the name given to the portion of the exosphere visible from the Earth.

 The exosphere is ideal for satellite placement because there is no friction and they can orbit reasonably quickly without being interrupted.

-Gravity pulls the majority of the molecules in the exosphere down towards Earth's lower atmospheric levels.
-However, due to the exosphere's low gravity and pressure, some do make it into outer space.
+Gravity pulls the majority of the molecules in the exosphere down towards the Earth's lower atmospheric levels.
+However, due to the exosphere's low gravity and pressure, some do make it into the outer space.